Incorporated under a Federal Charter in 1974, The Professional Development Institute PDI Inc.

 and software applications.

-HUGS visually-attractive road maps on negotiation, risk management,
+HUGS visually-attractive road maps and working templates on negotiation, risk management,

 strategy, time and project management